commschamp/comms_protocols_cpp_src/text/fields/access.md

 };
 ```

-When preparing message to send the similar code sequence may be applied to
+When preparing message to send, the similar code sequence may be applied to
 update the values:
 ```cpp
 ActualMessage1 msg;